-For more than six decades, the Toyota Land Cruiser has been synonymous with all-conquering, all-terrain prowess and rugged dependability.
+For decades, the Toyota Land Cruiser has been synonymous with all-conquering, all-terrain prowess and rugged dependability.
 Early models from the 1950s, known as the BJ-type Land Cruisers, were similar in appearance to U.S. Army Jeeps.
 They were powered by a small four-cylinder engine and were strictly utilitarian.
 Slightly less spartan were the six-cylinder-powered FJ20s.
 But it was the 1960 introduction of the now-iconic FJ40 that secured the Land Cruiser name in history.

 If you are looking for newer years, visit our new Toyota Land Cruiser page.